 In spring 2010, The New School Green Fund was launched as part of an annual initiative to increase community involvement in the sustainability efforts of the university and promote research around environmental issues.
 Since then, 47 student- and faculty-led projects and research have received funding.

-The 2015 submission period is now open.
-Proposals must be submitted by May 1, 2014 at noon.
+The 2015 submission period is now closed.

 For questions about The New School's Green Fund, contact firstname.lastname@example.org.